pearsewalters/adventures_in_arkham_v0.3.0/notes/location_data_notes.md

 ## Status

 This will be a list that gets passed into a transformer.
-It looks like `[ 0, 0, 0, 0, 0 ]`
+It looks like `[ 0, 0, 0, 0, 0, 0 ]`

 In order, the elements are:
 - number of clues at that location
+- number of clues that have ever been at the location
 - whether or not the location is sealed (gates cannot appear on sealed locations)
 - whether or not there is a gate on the location
 - whether or not a gate has been explored